Ryzeros/esc-tc-backend/README.md

 <img width="1139" alt="image" src="https://github.com/user-attachments/assets/a5937ef2-8dd2-4a5e-b5fd-15f055f44130">

 ### Security implementation
 To ensure that the people using the API are authentic users, we decided to use JWT tokens that has a email payload, then subsequently API calls will check the DB if the email exist, and what are the roles.
-Different API calls require different roles as well to provide a role-based authentication.
-The credit API calls would require you to be a partner, and then we will automatically select their partner_code so that they cannot randomly change their partner code.
 Password is hashed with bcrypt so that it cannot easily be decrypted.
 The JWT token expires in every 1 minute currently so that even if the JWT get stolen, it would have expired and unusable.

+Different API calls require different roles as well to provide a role-based authentication.
+The credit API calls would require you to be a partner, and then we will automatically select their partner_code so that they cannot change their partner code.
+The current roles that are being used is **admin** and **partner**, where an admin can add loyalty programmes, users and promotions.
+The partner would be able to use the credit functions and getting promotions in addition of getting loyalty programme.
 <img width="733" alt="image" src="https://github.com/user-attachments/assets/e4466617-7637-4cd3-b8ae-07f3bab25909">

 ## Loyalty Points Marketplace (Project description)